10John01/hplv-intelligent-coating-system/README.md

-Intelligent Industrial HPLV Coating System
+Intelligent Industrial HVLP Coating System

 Created by John Thomas DuCrest Lock in collaboration with James Lee and multiple AI systems over 9 months of iterative development.